instadw/instadwell-blog/_posts/2026-1-16-top-10-pgs-in-sector-46-and-38-gurgaon-the-commuters-goldmine-2026.md

 | **Internet**         | Generally strong fiber connectivity (Airtel/Jio) due to the student-heavy population.                                    |
 | **Water Supply**     | Mostly reliable, but confirm tanker dependency during peak summer months.                                                |

+## FAQs

+**Q: What is the PG rent in Gurgaon Sector 46 and Sector 38?**
+In 2026, rents across both sectors range from Rs.
+8,500 for budget shared rooms to Rs.
+15,000 for premium single rooms in managed co-living.
+Sector 46 starts at Rs.
+11,500 ([HelloWorld Louis](https://instadwell.com/properties/3249-helloworld-louis)) and goes up to Rs.
+15,000 ([HelloWorld Glory](https://instadwell.com/properties/3248-helloworld-glory)).
+Sector 38 starts at Rs.
+8,500 ([Zolo Griffin](https://instadwell.com/properties/2525-zolo-griffin)) and goes up to Rs.
+15,000 ([HelloWorld Sapphire](https://instadwell.com/properties/3264-helloworld-sapphire)).
+The key cost advantage over DLF Phase 2 or Sushant Lok is Rs.
+8,000 to Rs.
+12,000 per month for equivalent room quality.

+**Q: Is there a PG in Gurgaon for girls?**
+Yes.
+Both Sector 46 and Sector 38 have managed female-friendly co-living options.
+All HelloWorld and Zolo properties listed on this post accommodate female residents with standardized security - biometric entry, CCTV, and guards.
+For the quieter and safer environment specifically for women, Sector 38 is the better pick over Sector 46, as the residential vibe and lower crowd density make it more comfortable for late returns from the office.

+**Q: Is there a PG in Gurgaon for males?**
+Yes.
+All 10 verified properties listed in this post accommodate male residents.
+For budget male PGs, [Zolo Griffin](https://instadwell.com/properties/2525-zolo-griffin) (Rs.
+8,500, Sector 38) and [Zolo Medley](https://instadwell.com/properties/2523-zolo-medley) (Rs.
+9,000, Sector 38) are the most affordable managed options in this belt.
+For a social vibe with market access, [HelloWorld Downtown](https://instadwell.com/properties/3257-helloworld-downtown) (Rs.
+13,000, Sector 46) is the most popular choice for young male professionals.

+**Q: Is there a single room PG in Gurgaon?**
+Yes.
+Single private rooms in Sector 46 and Sector 38 start from Rs.
+11,500 in managed co-living.
+The most affordable single room options are [HelloWorld Louis](https://instadwell.com/properties/3249-helloworld-louis) (Rs.
+11,500, Sector 46) and [HelloWorld County](https://instadwell.com/properties/3253-helloworld-county) (Rs.
+12,500, Sector 46).
+For premium single rooms with spacious interiors, [HelloWorld Glory](https://instadwell.com/properties/3248-helloworld-glory) (Rs.
+15,000) and [HelloWorld Sapphire](https://instadwell.com/properties/3264-helloworld-sapphire) (Rs.
+15,000) are the top picks in their respective sectors.

+**Q: Is there a PG in Gurgaon under Rs.
+10,000?**
+Yes.
+The two verified managed options in this belt under Rs.
+10,000 are [Zolo Griffin](https://instadwell.com/properties/2525-zolo-griffin) (Rs.
+8,500, Sector 38) and [Zolo Medley](https://instadwell.com/properties/2523-zolo-medley) (Rs.
+9,000, Sector 38).
+Both include essentials - Wi-Fi, power backup, and clean rooms -- without the premium amenities of the HelloWorld properties.
+These are shared room options; for a private single room, the floor starts at Rs.
+11,500.

+**Q: Is there a single room PG near Medanta Hospital, Gurgaon?**
+Yes.
+Sector 38 is directly adjacent to Medanta - The Medicity, making it the go-to belt for hospital staff and medical professionals who need a short commute.
+[HelloWorld Sapphire](https://instadwell.com/properties/3264-helloworld-sapphire) (Rs.
+15,000) and [HelloWorld Divino](https://instadwell.com/properties/3245-helloworld-divino) (Rs.
+14,000) are the closest verified managed single room options to the hospital.
+For the budget end, [Stanza Living Taiping House](https://instadwell.com/properties/2995-taiping-house) (Rs.
+13,500) offers managed meals and Wi-Fi at a lower price point in the same sector.

+**Q: Is there a co-living PG in Gurgaon Sector 38?**
+Yes.
+Sector 38 has a strong managed co-living supply driven by demand from Medanta Hospital staff and professionals in the surrounding tech offices.
+Verified options include [HelloWorld Sapphire](https://instadwell.com/properties/3264-helloworld-sapphire), [HelloWorld Divino](https://instadwell.com/properties/3245-helloworld-divino), [Stanza Living Taiping House](https://instadwell.com/properties/2995-taiping-house), and budget options [Zolo Medley](https://instadwell.com/properties/2523-zolo-medley) and [Zolo Griffin](https://instadwell.com/properties/2525-zolo-griffin).
+All are zero-brokerage and can be compared directly on our [Sector 38 listings map](https://instadwell.com/search?lat=28.4346993&lng=77.0430483&location=Sector%2038%2C%20Gurugram%2C%20Haryana%20122018%2C%20India&city=Gurugram&country=India).

 ## Conclusion: Is This Spoke Right for You?